Pizzeria: Fast food

 In the late 20th century, the concept of fast food caused changes in pizza sales.
 Food stands offering pizza al taglio (lit. 'pizza by the slice') started appearing in Italy, baking large rectangular pizzas sold in small slices.
 These slices are seldom topped with more than two ingredients, not counting tomato and cheese.

+Fast food chains

+There are also fast food chains that combine speed of service with the widespread consumption of pizza.

 Take and bake pizzeria

 Take-and-bake pizzas are typically made to order out of fresh ingredients (though the pizzeria may also keep a number of commonly ordered or special sale price pizzas on hand for convenience).
 Often because the pizzas are made with fresh and unbaked ingredients and not heated in-store, the pizzas can be paid for in some states with food assistance EBT cards.

 According to Nation's Restaurant News, take-and-bake pizzerias typically have lower costs because they require less restaurant space and equipment.
 As a result, they are often able to undercut the national pizza giants.